 The project started in January 2009 as a blog by the writer Robert (or Robban as he calls himself here) and his two best friends, on the occasion of theirs great interest in Melodifestivalen and the Eurovision Song Contest.
 After the 2009 season they decided to continue the Eurovision journey and so has the story continued every year since.
 ESC-Panelen, as project, takes place all year round, only cause we love Eurovision so much!
 Don’t you agree on that?

-Today, ESC-Panelen consists of seven people in different ages and preferences in music taste, but with a common interest to follow and talk about the Eurovision Song Contest and all the national selections, including the Swedish selection Melodifestivalen.
+Today, ESC-Panelen consists of eight people in different ages and preferences in music taste, but with a common interest to follow and talk about the Eurovision Song Contest and all the national selections, including the Swedish selection Melodifestivalen.

 If you want to know more about what we have done during the years, please check the storylines (NB: It’s all written in Swedish).